How to start an internal discussion

 You can use the same formatting options that you have for comments.

-While there are no special rule conditions or actions for Discussions, rules can act on them.
-For example, if you have a rule set up to notify a group of teammates when you comment @sales, you can use that @mention to add them to the internal discussion.
+Discussions are excluded from your rules.
+For example, if you have a rule set up to notify a group of teammates when you comment @sales, this will not apply to an internal discussion.

 Privacy and access